-The decision of the Student Affairs and Academic Standing Committee may be appealed by submitting a letter of appeal to the President of the college within 14 days of any determination by the committee.
+Both the accused and the accuser may appeal the recommendation of the Student Affairs and Academic Standing Committee and decision of the Sanction Review Board, by submitting a letter of appeal to the President of the College within 14 days of any determination by the Committee and the Sanction Review Board.
 The letter of appeal must contain compelling reasons or additional evidence that explain why the committee's decision should be changed.
 In instances of written appeal, the decision of the President is final and not subject to further review.
 All parties involved in the appeal will receive written notice of its outcome.

-DETERMINATION OF OUTCOMES FOR INCIDENTS INVOLVING EMPLOYEES OF THE COLLEGE
+DETERMINATION OF OUTCOMES FOR INCIDENTS INVOLVING EMPLOYEES OF THE COLLEGE discretion- result in termination of any employee.

-The PCA&D Employee Handbook (August 2013 Revision) clearly indicates that the violation of any policy included in it can result in disciplinary action.
-In addition, the Employee Handbook includes a list of violations of PCA&D work and safety rules that could-even on a first occurrence and at the College's discretion- result in termination of any employee.
 The list includes: 1.) fighting, threatening, intimidating or using obscene or insulting gestures, abusive language or otherwise abusive behavior toward other staff and faculty or toward any student or visitor and, 2) use, sale or distribution of alcohol or illegal drugs on College property or during work hours (including being under the influence of alcohol or drugs during work hours or on College property).